 10 fruit and veg children can easily grow themselves

-Spring is almost here so it’s the perfect time to let your child get their hands dirty and start growing their own food.
+Spring is here so it’s the perfect time to let your child get their hands dirty and start growing their own food.

 With the increasing awareness of the need for children to eat healthily, one trick to encourage children to eat more vegetables is to let them grown their own.
 It’s also a fun way to learn about where food comes from as well as develop knowledge about the environment.
 And it’s the perfect excuse for them to stick their fingers in some mud!